-Membership on the committee will include the Academic Coordinator of Clinical Education, the Associate Academic Coordinator of Clinical Education, the Chair of the Physical Therapy Program (or delegate), the appointed student representatives from each year of the professional program (or delegate), and the Centre Coordinator of Clinical Education (or delegate) from each affiliated agency in the Queen's University catchment area.
-Clinical educators in the Queen's University catchment area, other faculty and students are welcome to attend meetings.
+Membership on the committee will include the Academic Coordinator of Clinical Education, the Chair of the Physical Therapy Program (or delegate), the appointed student representatives from each year of the professional program (or delegate), and the Centre Coordinator of Clinical Education (or delegate) from each affiliated agency in the Queen's University catchment area.
+Clinical educators in the

+Queen's University catchment area, other faculty and students are welcome to attend meetings.
 Those wishing to attend must notify the Chair prior to the meeting.